 Badi Kedar Temple Doti

 Badi Kedar Nath Temple (बड्डी केदार) is a famous religious and historical place located in Badikedar Rural Municipality Ward No. 5 in Doti.
-It is 2891 m above the sea level.
+It is 2891 m above sea level.
 Bidi Kedar is worshiped as kul devta by the Chands of the Gautama gotra.
 There is a big Shila which is worshiped as the Lord Shiva.
 This place is considered a place of pilgrimage.
-Fair is organized every year and during this day many devotees visits this place.
+A fair is organized every year and during this day many devotees visit this place.
 This area has great potential for religious tourism and herbs.

-There is gai bacchai stone, Kedar dham and huge Shiva idol.
-You can see beautiful mountains from this place including mountains of Bajhang district.
-Big fair is held during Shivaratri, Baikuntha chaturdarshi.
-Badikedar is known as fulfilling the wishes of devotees.
-Due to the belief, devotees from different parts of the country and even from neighboring country India come to this fair every year.
-People of Tharu community from the Terai also visits here.
+There is gai bacchai stone, Kedar Dham, and a huge Shiva idol.
+You can see beautiful mountains from this place including the mountains of Bajhang district.
+A big fair is held during Shivaratri, Baikuntha chaturdarshi.
+Badikedar is known for fulfilling the wishes of devotees.
+Due to this belief, devotees from different parts of the country and even from neighboring country India come to this fair every year.
+People of the Tharu community from the Terai also visit here.

 Badikedar Rural Municipality was established by combining Sawik Ghangal, Lanakedareshwar, Barchan and Mannakapadi VDC of Doti district in 2nd Chaitra 2073.
 Name of this rural municipality is named after the famous Dham Badikedar of this area.
 The total area of this rural municipality is 332.55 square kilometers at an altitude of 1800 meters above sea level.